olaurino/presentations/ivoa/sesto2015/reference-implementation/slides.md

     - takes into account client (Apps) and server (DAL) needs

 ## How VODML helps
->- Model-agnostic tools for sustainable development:
+>- Enables Model-agnostic tools for sustainable development of standards:
     - VO Mapper
-    - one validator to rule them all
+    - One validator to rule them all
-    - [VO Modeler]
+    - VO Modeler
-    - [I/O libraries]
+    - I/O libraries may come for free

 ## How VODML helps
 - A first step towards conformance requirements: